AdobeDocs/marketo.fr-FR/help/marketo/product-docs/demand-generation/forms/form-actions/enable-social-form-fill-on-a-form.md

    ![](assets/image2014-9-15-16-3a36-3a33.png)

-   Le voici.
+   Le voilà.

    ![](assets/image2016-4-28-16-3a45-3a58.png)

-Assez génial, hein ?
+Plutôt génial, hein ?